rdodda99/English_Score_Prediction/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.8 or high
 - Docker
 - AWS account and credentials for deploying